Dandelion-dev-team/dandelion/Reference/Node/docs/index.md

 There are three things you need to do to get your node up and running:

-1. [Install](install.md) it in your GrowCube
-2. [Configure](config.md) it to connect to your local wifi network
+1. [Configure](config.md) it to connect to your local wifi network
-3. [Register](register.md) your node using the Dandelion app so that it is associated with your school
+2. [Register](register.md) your node using the Dandelion app so that it is associated with your school
+3. [Install](install.md) it in your GrowCube

+??? question "Can I get started with just the top-level sensors?"

+    Yes you can.
+Your node will collect data from the top level of the GrowCube and you will be able to add the sensors for the other two levels later.

+??? question "Can I register my node without connecting it to wifi?"

+    Yes you can.
+Registration is done through the Dandelion app using a device such as a phone or laptop.
+The piece of information that you need is the MAC address of your node.
+    You can find this by putting the node into [configuration mode](config.md) and connecting to it using a web browser.

+The links above take you to written instructions for each stage, and the video below covers them all in one go.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hls6dXk5p1A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Overview of operation